jessecu2024/jessecu2024.github.io/_pages/about.md

 I am a postdoc at the Department of Computer Science, City University of Hong Kong.

-# Build Systems We Trust！
+#❤️ Build Systems We Trust！
-❤️ My passion is to **build systems that we can trust**: systems that are not only technically sound, but also explainable, adaptable, and aligned with human values.
+My passion is to build systems that we can trust: systems that are not only technically sound, but also explainable, adaptable, and aligned with human values.

 My work spans  distributed systems/blockchains, AI, and computer networks.
 I am committed to bridging the gap between technical advancements and real-world applications.
 I advocate for open-source and reproducible research projects.

 ---

-## 🧠 **System Trust: A Three-Layer Framework**
+## 🧱 **System Trust: A Three-Layer Framework**

 *How do we build systems that truly deserve our trust?
 I believe trust emerges through three progressive levels:*

-#### ✅ Level 1: Existential Trust
+### ✅ Level 1: Existential Trust
 _"Can this system work?"_
-→ Efficient · Effective · Secure (Confidential, Integral and Available) · Reliable ·  Robust
+→ Effective · Secure (Confidential, Integral and Available) · Efficient · Reliable ·  Robust

-#### 🤝 Level 2: Relational Trust
+### 🤝 Level 2: Relational Trust
 _"Can this system connect?"_
 → Explainable · Controllable ·  Predictable · Auditable

-#### 🌱 Level 3: Developmental Trust
+### 🌱 Level 3: Developmental Trust
 _"Can this system develop?"_
-→ Adaptive · Scalable · Ethical · Accountable · Evolvable · Value-aligned
+→  Scalable · Adaptive · Accountable · Evolvable · Ethical · Value-aligned

-> I design systems that not only function, but connect, evolve, and ultimately earn long-term trust.

-### 📢 News
+## 📢 News
 **On the Academic Job Market!**   I'm currently seeking new academic opportunities.
 Feel free to reach out for collaborations or more information! [jiexu49-c@my.cityu.edu.hk](mailto:jiexu49-c@my.cityu.edu.hk)

-### ⭐ Research Interests
+## ⭐ Research Interests
 - Distributed Consensus and Blockchains
 - Trustworthy Artificial Intelligence
 - Data Privacy and Cybersecurity

-### 🎓 Education
+## 🎓 Education
 **City University of Hong Kong (CityU)** &nbsp;&nbsp;&nbsp;&nbsp; _Sep.
 2020 - Aug.
 2024_
 _Ph.D. in Computer Science (Recipient of the Presidential PhD Scholarship)_
 Supervisor: [Prof. Xiaohua Jia](https://www.cs.cityu.edu.hk/~jia/)